icerpc/icerpc-docs/pages/slice/language-guide/proxy-types.md

     CancellationToken cancellationToken = default);
 ```

-When you call `CreateWidgetAsync`, you get back a `WidgetProxy` instead of a plain
+When you call `CreateWidgetAsync`, you get back a `WidgetProxy` instead of a plain [ServiceAddress], even though the
-[ServiceAddress][csharp-service-address], even though the only information transmitted over the wire with IceRPC is the
+only information transmitted over the wire with IceRPC is the service address.
-service address.

 {% slice2 %}